-The Chief Operating Decision Maker monitors the operating results of segments separately in order to allocate resources between segments and to assess performance.
-Segment performance is predominantly evaluated based on gross profit as operating costs, net finance costs and income tax are managed on a centralised basis; therefore, these items are not allocated between operating segments for the purposes of the information presented to the Chief Operating Decision Maker and are accordingly omitted from the segmental information below.
+The Chief Executive Officer & Chief Financial Officer monitor the operating results of segments separately in order to allocate resources between segments and to assess performance.
+Segment performance is predominantly evaluated based on gross profit as operating costs, net finance costs and income tax are managed on a centralised basis; therefore, these items are not allocated between operating segments for the purposes of the information presented to the Chief Executive Officer & Chief Financial Officer and are accordingly omitted from the segmental information below.